Maximizing Expected Utility for Stochastic Combinatorial Optimization Problems: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Evdokia Nikolova for providing an extended version of \cite{nikolova2006stochastic} and many helpful discussions.
-We also would like to thank Chandra Chekuri for pointing to us the recent work \cite{bhalgat10} and Anand Bhalgat for some clarifications of the same work.
-This work was supported in part by NSF Grant IIS-0916736, a DARPA grant, National Basic Research Program of China Grants 2007CB807900, 2007CB807901, and the National Natural Science Foundation of China Grants 61033001, 61061130540, 61073174.
+We also would like to thank Chandra Chekuri for pointing to us the work \cite{bhalgat10} and Anand Bhalgat for some clarifications of the same work.